 I used metallic paint for the tips of the clouds.
 Again tape off the edges and apply the metallic paint.

-There is no better feeling than the completion of a successful DIY project!
+There’s no better feeling than the completion of a successful DIY nursery mural project!

 Decorate Your Nursery

-Once your mural is complete you can bring in the furniture and decor that will add the finishing touch to your nursery design.
+Once your mountain-themed nursery mural is complete you can bring in the furniture and decor that’ll add the finishing touch to your nursery design.